-Joe performs regularly around Yorkshire and beyond, and is an experienced compere of poetry and music events.
-He is the founder and host of Words on the Wall, a poetry event based at the County Hotel in Hexham, and has appeared at several major literature festivals.
-He won the Open Mic Competition at Ilkley Literature Festival in 2017, and was runner-up the following year.
+Joe is a popular performer who has headlined events around Yorkshire and beyond, and appeared at several major literature festivals.
+He is an experienced compere of literary and music events, and the founder and host of Words on the Wall in Hexham.
+In 2017 he won the Open Mic Competition at Ilkley Literature Festival, and was runner-up the following year.